odalmisPG/active-directory-gpo-lab/docs/GPO-Projects.md

 **Goal:** Centralize authentication and restrict local logon access for Linux endpoints using Active Directory.
 *   **Scope:** Linked to the `Workstations/Linux` OU.
 *   **Key Configurations:**
-    *   Granted "Allow log on locally" rights exclusively to the `GG_LinuxAdmins` group.
+    *   Granted "Allow log on locally" rights to the `GRP_LinuxAdmins` group and the built-in `Administrators` group.
+    *   *Note: The built-in Administrators group was retained to ensure emergency "break-glass" local access in the event of domain disconnection.*
     *   Enforced via SSSD (`ad_gpo_access_control = enforcing`) on the Fedora client.
 *   **Why it matters:** Demonstrates cross-platform enterprise management, ensuring standard Windows domain users cannot access Linux infrastructure.